 CSPD is unclear what its role should be, if any, in ongoing implementation of the Strategic Plan submitted to Governor Sandoval in 2015.
 (For your reference, “Nevada’s Strategic Plan on Integrated Employment” is included with this letter).
 Some CSPD members believe their obligation to Governor Sandoval has been fulfilled, while others wonder if there is a further duty to the Strategic Plan and the new Administration.

-As agencies continue to move forward with competitive, integrated employment, and the goals outlined in the Strategic Plan, is it your desire that the CSPD facilitate this process in any way?
+As agencies continue to move forward with competitive, integrated employment, and the goals outlined in the Strategic Plan, the CSPD is asking if you support the Strategic Plan, as written.
+Is it your desire that the CSPD facilitate its implementation in any way?
 If so, it would be beneficial if you would define the CSPD’s role since it has no official authority over most of the agencies and partners it would be aiding with its facilitation.
 Furthermore, there were and are no additional resources dedicated to implementation of the Strategic Plan or its facilitation outside of agencies’ legislatively approved budgets.

+Please feel free to contact me on behalf of the CSPD if you have any questions or concerns.
+The CSPD meets quarterly.
+Its next scheduled meeting will be held on November 21, 2019.
 Thank you for your time and consideration.

-Please feel free to contact me on behalf of the CSPD if you have any questions or concerns.
+Sincerely,

+David Daviton, CSPD Chair

+Enc.
+Nevada Strategic Plan on Integrated Employment